-My current book project Pink Triangle Legacies: Holocaust Memories and Modern Gay Identity is the first work to demonstrate how concentration camp survivors, gay rights activists, professional historians, as well as courts and state authorities on both sides of the Atlantic have debated the legacy of the Nazis’ anti-homosexual policies.
-My work dispels the myth that homosexuals were “forgotten victims” of the Nazi regime.
-Since the end of the war, a handful of homosexual concentration camp survivors had spoken out about their experiences and petitioned to be included among those groups officially recognized as Nazi victims.
-Court and parliament records demonstrate that the West German state consistently ruled that homosexuals were criminals, and not – as the Federal High Court put it – victims of “typical Nazi injustice.”
-This competition over the correct way to interpret the past had material consequences for homosexuals in West Germany.
-They were not only excluded from historical scholarship and public commemorations; homosexual concentration camp survivors were also denied the financial reparations and judicial rehabilitation that accompanied official victim status.
+Dr. Newsome’s forthcoming book Pink Triangle Legacies: Coming Out in the Shadow of the Holocaust (Cornell University Press, 2022) will be the first book-length study to demonstrate how concentration camp survivors, gay rights activists, professional historians, as well as courts and state authorities on both sides of the Atlantic have debated the legacy of the Nazis’ violent campaign against what we today call the LGBTQ community.
+It dispels the myth that gay Germans were “forgotten victims” of the Nazi regime.
+Since the end of the war, a handful of gay concentration camp survivors had spoken out about their experiences and petitioned to be included among those groups officially recognized as Nazi victims.
+Court and parliament records demonstrate that the West German state consistently ruled that gay men were criminals, and not – as the Federal High Court put it – victims of “typical Nazi injustice.”
+This competition over the correct way to interpret the past had material consequences for gay men in West Germany.
+They were not only excluded from historical scholarship and public commemorations; gay concentration camp survivors were also denied the financial reparations and judicial rehabilitation that accompanied official victim status.

 “Migrating Memories: Transatlantic Commemoration of the Nazis’ Homosexual Victims in West Germany and the United States,” Sponsored by the Committee on LGBT History.
 American Historical Association Annual Meeting.
 Atlanta, Georgia.
 January 2016.